 In srep with a replication factor r, the source sends r identical copies over r contacts and relays are only allowed to send directly to the destination.
 In the erasure-coding based algorithm, we first encode the message at the source and generate a large number of code blocks.
 The generated code blocks are then equally split among the first kr relays, for some constant k.
-In comparison with srep, this approach uses a factor of k more relays and each relay carries a factor of k less data.
-However, the number of bytes generated are k the same as the number of bytes generated by srep k the same as the number of bytes generated by srep k the same as the number of bytes generated by
+In comparison with srep, this approach uses a factor of k more relays and each relay carries a factor of 1/k less data.
+However, the number of bytes generated are rM, the same as the number of bytes generated by srep (r).